SLIM IMS-MS for Characterization of Antibody Drug Conjugates (ADCs)

 Gabe Nagy, Isaac K. Attah, Christopher R. Conant, Weijing Liu, Sandilya V.B.
 Garimella, Harsha P. Gunawardena, Jared B. Shaw, Richard D. Smith, and Yehia M. Ibrahim

-Antibody–drug conjugates (ADCs) display great promise for human therapeutics and an alternative to chemotherapy for cancer.
+Antibody–drug conjugates (ADCs) display great promise for human therapeutics as an alternative to chemotherapy for cancer.
 Crucial metrics for ADC efficacy, safety, and selectivity are their drug–antibody ratios (DARs).
-However, DAR characterization through traditional analytical methods remains challenging due to the heterogeneity of drug conjugation as well as the numerous post-translational modifications possible in the monoclonal antibody.
-This paper explores how MOBILion's HRIM-MS technique (aka SLIM IMS-MS) was used for the characterization of antibody drug conjugates (ADCs).
+However, DAR characterization through traditional analytical methods remains challenging due to the heterogeneity of drug conjugation and the numerous post-translational modifications possible in the monoclonal antibody.
+This paper explores how MOBILion’s HRIM-MS technique (also known as SLIM IMS-MS) was used for the characterization of antibody–drug conjugates (ADCs).

-- Critical to evaluating the toxicity and efficacy of ADCs is the characterization of their drug-to-antibody ratios (DARs) or average number of drugs conjugated to mAb.
-This has been so much of an issue that the FDA has declared the use of novel analytical techniques for mAb and ADC characterization a top priority.
+- Critical to evaluating the toxicity and efficacy of ADCs is the characterization of their drug-to-antibody ratios (DARs), or the average number of drugs conjugated to the mAb.
+This has become such a significant issue that the FDA has declared the use of novel analytical techniques for mAb and ADC characterization a top priority.

-- However, DAR determination remains analytically challenging owing to the heterogeneous distribution of drug molecules conjugated along the monoclonal antibody (i.e., the drug load profile), as well as the complexities due to the many possible mAb post-translational modifications (e.g., glycosylation, deamidation, or oxidation).
+- However, DAR determination remains analytically challenging due to the heterogeneous distribution of drug molecules conjugated along the monoclonal antibody (i.e., the drug load profile) and the complexities arising from the many possible mAb post-translational modifications (e.g., glycosylation, deamidation, or oxidation).

-- Existing IMS-MS separations have not been integrated into the pharmaceutical pipeline for ADC analysis, largely due to insufficient IMS resolution of, for example, conformational or positional differences based on drug conjugation.
+- Existing IMS-MS separations have not yet been fully integrated into the pharmaceutical pipeline for ADC analysis, largely due to insufficient IMS resolution of conformational or positional differences based on drug conjugation.

-- HRIMS separations utilizing traveling waves (TW) in SLIM) coupled to mass spectrometry (i.e., SLIM IMS-MS) have been developed to study the ADCs.
+- HRIMS separations utilizing traveling waves (TW) in SLIM, coupled with mass spectrometry (i.e., SLIM IMS-MS), have been developed to study ADCs.

-- HRIM-MS separations benefit from long serpentine paths and the option to route ions to even longer path lengths through serpentine ultralong paths with extended routing (SUPER) multipass capabilities.
+- HRIM-MS separations benefit from long serpentine paths and the ability to route ions through even longer paths using serpentine ultralong paths with extended routing (SUPER) multipass capabilities.

 Analytical Chemistry 2020 92 (7), 5004-5012 DOI: 10.1021/acs.analchem.9b05209